vince-nyanga/vince-nyanga.github.io/_posts/2024-08-29-bloom-filters.md

 ## How Bloom Filters Work

-At its core, a Bloom filter consists of a bit array of size $m$, and $k$ independent hash functions.
+At its core, a Bloom filter consists of a bit array of size $$ m $$, and $$ k $$ independent hash functions.
 Each of these hash functions takes an input and outputs a position in the bit array.

 ### Insertion Operation

-When inserting an element into a Bloom filter, the element is passed through each of the $k$ hash functions.
+When inserting an element into a Bloom filter, the element is passed through each of the $$ k $$ hash functions.
 Each hash function then generates a position in the bit array, and the corresponding bit is set to 1.

-Suppose we have a Bloom filter with a bit array of size 10 ($m$) and 3 ($k$) hash functions.
+Suppose we have a Bloom filter with a bit array of size 10 ($$ m $$) and 3 ($$ k $$) hash functions.
 Here's how the bit array might look after inserting the element `"hello"`:

 | index | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   |
 | ----- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |